jonescompneurolab/textbook/content/01_getting_started/03_installation.md

 1. Install the [Anaconda Python Distribution](https://www.anaconda.com/download/success).
 If you are unfamiliar with using Anaconda/Conda virtual environments, [you can find resources here](https://www.anaconda.com/docs/getting-started/getting-started).

+2. (MacOS only) If you want to use the HNN GUI, you must download and install the program [XQuartz, found here](https://www.xquartz.org/). **Restart your computer after installation**.

-2. Open a Terminal, then create and activate a new Python 3.12 Conda environment by running the following commands:
+3. Open a Terminal, then create and activate a new Python 3.12 Conda environment by running the following commands:

     ```
     conda create -y -q -n hnn-core-env python=3.12